site banner

 Lol.
 Charitable.
 How about being able to not only live longer but also live better lives due to improved social networks.
 Men who lose their wives are emotionally screwed, women who lose their husbands are widows and mostly fine.

-I wrote the above before I saw what day it is, lack of tact, mea culpa, etc. In my defense, the wording sounded cool at the time.
+I wrote the above before I saw that it's Mother's Day, lack of tact, mea culpa, etc.

 To be clear, I don't want to just dunk on women — I like the women in my life and bear no ill will towards their sex.
 I'm just skeptical of uncritical complementarian narratives that declare that men and women are simultaneously unequal in their dispositions and yet equally valuable in their own domains, because it seems pretty obvious to me that men get the better deal.
 Earth Mother and Sky Father might be of equal value in nature, but the story of civilization has been of reaching to the stars with only a minimal umbilical connecting us to our roots.